GameShopAdvance/GameShop-Advance/README.md

 ### How to run

-On a Debian/Ubuntu based machine:
+<h5>On a Debian/Ubuntu based machine:</h5>

-- Open a command terminal
+- Open your favorite Terminal and run these commands.
 - Open your /etc/hosts as superuser with your favorite editor
 - Comment out the following line
 - `127.0.1.1  <your-username>` to `#127.0.1.1 <your-username>`